aerni/alpine-resize/README.md

 </div>
 ```

-You can also provide a callback to access the `ResizeObserverEntry` to do fancy things like changing an elements font size based on its width.
+You can also provide a callback to access the `ResizeObserverEntry` to do fancy things like changing an element's font size based on its width.

 ```html
 <div